 -First finalist 2017 in the Luis Valtueña International Contest of Humanitarian Photography, Spain.

 “I see myself as a story tellers through the images.
-If something does not move me then I can not narrate it, that is my compass.
 I'm not interested in speculating with the images, but interpelate and interrogate continuously through them.
 The most significant stories for me, are those ones that speaking of human relationships overcoming adverse contexts”